Herons are a family of migratory birds found in many regions, including Virginia.

 Black-crowned Night-herons feed mainly on fish, amphibians, crustaceans, insects, small mammals, and reptiles, as well as foraging for carrion or scavenging for prey already caught by predators such as owls or hawks.

-During the breeding season, they usually migrate in flocks during late May or early June when food sources become scarce locally.
+During the breeding season, they usually migrate in flocks in late May or early June, when local food sources become scarce.

 They venture farther north into Canada or east towards Atlantic coastal regions where food is more plentiful year-round.